Elizabeth Alfred: Career

 After three years at Deaconess House, she transferred to the Mission of St John and St James in Dandenong.
 She was promoted to head deaconess in the Diocese of Melbourne; however, she was dissatisfied that as a woman she could not be ordained.
 She met ordained women overseas, in the United States and Canada, and raised the issue of women's ordinations with Frank Woods, Anglican Archbishop of Melbourne, without success.
 Nevertheless, she continued to campaign for change, often joined by close friend and ally Barbara Darling, who later became an assistant bishop in Melbourne.

-In 1979, Alfred was appointed chaplain at the Royal Women's Hospital in Melbourne, becoming the first woman to hold the position.
-In 1981 the Melbourne synod voted in favour of the ordination of women and Alfred was one of a group of women who were ordained as deacons in 1986.
-She was ordained as a priest in 1992 by Archbishop Keith Rayner, although at 78 she was past the age of retirement.
-Rayner made a promise to Alfred that when her ordination as a priest became a possibility, he would do so regardless of time constraints.
+In 1979, Alfred was appointed chaplain at the Royal Women's Hospital in Melbourne, the first woman to hold the position, and that year she was also given Permission to Officiate.
+In 1981 the Melbourne synod voted in favour of the ordination of women, and Alfred was one of a group of women who were ordained as deacons in 1986.
+She was ordained as a priest in 1992 by Archbishop Keith Rayner, although at 78 she was past the age of retirement; Rayner had promised Alfred that he would ordain her as a priest as soon as it became possible, regardless of time constraints.
 The day after her ordination, Alfred celebrated the Eucharist at St. James.